-DIY Rosemary Mint Soap Recipe.
-Melt and pour version is easy and fast!
-Beautiful gift idea for family & friends.
+DIY Rosemary Mint Soap Recipe: a melt and pour version that is easy and fast!
+A beautiful gift idea for family & friends.

 Making soap can be pretty complicated.
 As I was researching all the different ways that soap is made, I gained a new respect for the pioneer women who had no choice but to make their own.
 I, of course, chose the easiest method I could find!
 I wanted to include another handmade rosemary project that we can use in our holiday gift bags.
 (More on that to come.)
 This DIY Rosemary Mint Soap is not only easy, it smells so wonderful that your friends and family will surely be impressed.